 - Making a Difference awards

 - Polling district and polling place review

-- Council tenants smoking survey
+- Council tenants engagement survey

 - Green space strategy consultation

-- · Have your say on protecting open spaces
+- Have your say on protecting open spaces

+- The Local Plan

 The Council's dedication to quality of service is embedded through relevant strategies and in the Council's Customer Service Charter.
 The Council collates customer satisfaction results for face to face, telephone, and website interaction.